bcgov/pdfmagic/readme.md

  There is a cookie returned from the POST which needs to be given in order to retrieve any data from the server.

- For testing the API I recommend using [Postman](https://www.getpostman.com/)